ffeedd/Sketch-Symbols-Panel/README.md

 but I don’t knowing how to code，Some people like to do?

-All components are displayed as the finder，and you can drag the symbol into document. some design shot in here.
+All symbols are displayed as the finder，and you can drag the symbol into document. some design shot in here.

 ![](https://github.com/ffeedd/Sketch-Symbols-Panel/blob/master/panel1.png)